-Dynamic Realms can be used to identify Users, Groups and Any Objects according to some attributes' value, resource assignment, group membership or any other condition available,
+Dynamic Realms can be used to identify Users, Groups and Any Objects according to some attributes' value, resource assignment, group membership or any other condition available, with purpose of granting delegated administration rights.

 Logic Templates

 As with pull it is also possible to add templates to a realm.